Gay Parents: Turning The Adoption Dogma On Its Head

 It also means that the gay parents are not so over-taxed by the experience that they end up either giving up on the adoption altogether or alternatively being less effective than they would have been had they had the proper support from the authorities.

-It is time that the stereotype of gay parents converting straight children into gay children.
+It is time that the stereotype of gay parents to convert straight children into gay children.

 It is but one of the very many damaging urban myths that our community has had to contend with over the years.